Lindseys707/healthwildcatters-website/index.md

       gleaned from their own experiences and practice areas to guide startups in the program from launch to success.
     link_text: Learn more
-  - heading: Pizza
+  - heading: Investors
-    text: We have pizza
+    text: 'The Health Wildcatters program will make your startup credible, visible and accessible to investors spanning the globe. '
     link_text: Get some
 - template: video
   block_name: video